 EU policy for the Arctic

 The European Union’s interest in the Arctic has increased.
-The EU is an important global actor in the fight against climate change, and the Arctic region is particularly vulnerable to the impacts of climate change.
+The EU is an important global actor in the fight against climate change.
 The EU supports international cooperation in the Arctic region and conducts a comprehensive Arctic policy.
 The three EU Member States, Finland, Sweden and Denmark are also Members of the Arctic Council.

 The EU’s third Arctic Communication emphasises that it is important to take into account the objectives of the Paris Agreement and the goals set in the UN’s 2030 Agenda for Sustainable Development.
 The European Union is prepared to provide funding for adaptation to climate change in the Arctic region.

 In addition, the EU wants to minimise tensions in the Arctic region and strengthen stable political and security-related cooperation.